Grit-Software-Systems/b2ctestcaserunner/README.md

 B2C test driver is a utility for B2C developers to easily script and run a Selenium test against their site.

+## Requirements
+1. The machine must have the dotnet runtime installed
+2. The drivers in the driver folder must be updated to match the version of the browsers you have installed
+   - The Chrome driver can be downloaded here: https://chromedriver.chromium.org/downloads
+   - The Gecko driver for Mozilla Firefox can be downloaded here: https://github.com/mozilla/geckodriver/releases

 ## Test Configuration

-This JSON contains the relevant data for your test:
+This JSON contains the data for your test restrictions and which tests to run:

 ```json
 {